 The tunnels were dark and the only light came from our small water vehicle's headlight.
 I didn't really have to fire behind us anymore because we lost quite a few pursuers just from the narrow tunnels.

 "Do you know where we're going?"
 I asked, feeling completely lost.

 "Yeah, I've been down here once before.
 This route should bring us almost directly beneath the port where the Jago's at."

-We spun upwards and took a tunnel that went completely vertical; it took us to a larger, horizontal tunnel that had many different sized tunnels, including even smaller tunnels.
+Kiko pulled up quickly and took a small tunnel that went vertically upwards; it took us to a larger, horizontal tunnel that had many different sized tunnels, including even smaller tunnels.

-"Sarth we're gonna take a smaller tunnel, give your hand and get out of your seat."
+"Sarth we're gonna take a smaller tunnel, gimme your hand and get out of your seat."
 She said holding out her hand for me.